Reader, writer, movie enthusiast, cat lover, and oldies music fan.

 While I enjoyed Philosopher's Stone when it first came out, it was also quite frightening to a young viewer.
 As such, I remember being uneasy about going to the theaters to see this one.
-Not that I wasn't looking forward to seeing it.
-I certainly was.
-But I had also read the book, so I knew well in advance the film would contain a big scary basilisk, and a creepy scene with a bunch of spiders.
+Since I had read the book, I knew well in advance there would be a big scary basilisk, and a creepy scene with a bunch of spiders.

 Overall, I remember enjoying the film well enough in spite of that.
 But that was back then.
 Does it hold up as well today?
 Let's take a look.

 Harry's Second Year

 Stylistically, the film shares a lot in common with its predecessor, definitely more so than the later films, although Chamber of Secrets comes with some subtle distinctions of its own.
 It may not have quite the same introductory wonder as the first film.
 But at the same time, it has the advantage that many sequels have of being able to skip the introductions and just jump right into the story.
 Indeed, we make it to Hogwarts a little faster this time around than we did in the previous film.

 The transition to Hogwarts itself is a little different too.
 In the first film, Harry had no idea he was a wizard until Hagrid told him.
 Here, he already knows he's going back to wizarding school.
 Already this makes his life with the Dursleys feel less oppressive, and from the beginning, there's more of an eager sense of anticipation.
 Once he actually makes it to Hogwarts, though, things start to take on a more ominous and foreboding tone.